 Ashley A. Weyenberg

-Prior to joining Thompson Hine, Ashley was a senior manager in the Private Client Services group of Ernst & Young LLP’s National Tax Department in Washington, D.C., where she advised U.S. and foreign clients on a wide range of income, gift and estate tax matters.
+Prior to joining Thompson Hine, Ashley was a Senior Manager in the Private Client Services group of Ernst & Young LLP’s National Tax Department in Washington, D.C., where she spent nearly six years advising U.S. and international clients on a wide range of income, gift, and estate tax matters.

-- Designed numerous structures for high net worth foreign individuals and family groups to hold U.S. situs assets, including consideration of favorable income tax and estate tax treaty provisions.
+- Designed numerous structures for high net worth foreign individuals and family groups to hold U.S. situs assets.

-- Designed many structures for foreign individuals and family groups to hold personal use and rental real estate in the United States.
+- Designed many structures for foreign individuals and family groups to hold personal-use and rental real estate in the U.S.

-- Assisted numerous clients with IRS controversies, including gift tax examinations, reasonable cause and voluntary disclosures.
+- Assisted many non-U.S. clients with IRS controversies, including gift tax examinations, reasonable cause and voluntary disclosures.

 - Opined on the U.S. tax classification of many offshore entities, pensions and other arrangements, such as Liechtenstein anstalts and stiftungs, German usufructs, holding companies and land trusts, and Australian superannuation funds and unit trusts.

-- Assisted hundreds of clients with foreign informational return matters, including foreign bank account reports (FBAR), foreign financial assets, foreign mutual funds and receipt of foreign gifts and inheritances.
+- Assisted numerous clients with foreign informational return matters, including foreign bank account reports (FBAR), foreign financial assets, foreign mutual funds and receipt of foreign gifts and inheritances.

 - Analyzed and managed complexities of U.S. and foreign trusts and estates, including implications to beneficiaries on distribution and inheritance.